SyntaxRules/CodingPracticeQuestions/README.md

-InterviewCodingQuestions
+Coding Practice Questions
 ========================

-This repo contains Interview Coding Questions and some respective solutions!
+This repo contains Coding Practice Questions and some respective solutions!
 Please place each problem in it own folder with a readme (that contains the question) and file(s) containing solutions